18F/identity-secops/README.md

 	* ~~CircleCI?
 Codebuild?
 Spinnaker?
 Concourse:  start with Codebuild~~
 	* ~~put stuff into ECR~~
 	* ~~get codepipeline to kick off builds~~
+	* ~~Do CI for nessus/clamav to push to docker hub~~
-	* retooling to do builds with circleci into docker hub, will be relying on spinnaker work being done by Mike
+	* Waiting for spinnaker work being done by Mike
 * Make sure that security is baked in
 	* IAM roles for access?
-	* Istio?
-	* Twistlock/Aqua/TenableCS?
+	* Istio for limiting outbound access and who can talk to what service?
+	* Twistlock/Aqua/TenableCS for scanning containers after build?
 	* ~~clamav~~
-	* falco
+	* ~~falco~~
 * Figure out system for running k8s on local system too?
 * super-stretch goal:  make helm chart for identity-idp and see if it works!
 	* Mike and others are doing this